-Do you have a question?
-Here are some of our most frequently asked questions, which we hope you will find helpful.
-For all other queries, contact a member of the Team.
+Do you have a question? here are some of our most frequently asked question, which we hope you will find helpful.
+For all other queries, contact a member of the team.

 1. Do I need training to deliver the Sweet Programme?